PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 }
 ```

 The example above is a setup where the AppGW serves only as a reverse proxy terminating SSL connections (by default all traffic sent to the backend pool is sent to port 80, plain text).
-It also redirects all http communication sent to port 80 to https on port 443.
+It also redirects all http communication sent to listener port 80 to https on port 443.

 As you can see in the `target_listener_name` property, all Application Gateway component created for an application are prefixed with the application name (so the key value).

 For each application one can configure the following properties:

-* `priority` - (optional fot v1 gateways only) rule's priority
+* `priority` - (required for v2 gateways) rule's priority
 * [`listener`](#property-listener) - provides general listener setting like port, protocol, error pages, etc
-* [`backend`](#property-backend) - (optional) complete http settings configuration
+* [`backend`](#property-backend) - (optional) complete backend http settings configuration
-* [`probe`](#property-probe) - (optional) health check probe configuration
+* [`probe`](#property-probe) - (optional) backend health check probe configuration
 * [`redirect`](#property-redirect) - (optional) mutually exclusive with backend and probe, creates a redirect rule
 * [`rewrite_sets`](#property-rewrite-sets) - (optional) a set of rewrite rules to modify response and request headers